 Programs and Membership

 The Food Bank of South Jersey sponsors a variety of programs and services in the counties of Burlington, Camden, Gloucester, and Salem.
-Through more than 200 non-profits and organizations within our community, we help to provide food for hungry people.
+Through more than 250 non-profits and organizations within our community, we help to provide food and nutrition education to food insecure people.
 Our specialized programs target vulnerable, at-risk populations like children and senior citizens.
 And through our Cooking Matters courses which are part of the Healthy Living Initiative, we offer interactive cooking classes and nutrition education to “reach and teach” the communities around us, moving them from charity to prosperity.

 - Donated and purchased food programs